-- 1.8.1 The following definitions apply unless the agreement otherwise specifies: - (a) "Advertised" means advertised nationally. - (b) "Association", means the Post Primary Teachers' Association and "Institute" means the New Zealand Educational Institute.
-"Unions" means both the Association and the Institute.

-- (c) "Employer" shall mean a Board of TrusteesSchool Board or where a Commissioner has been appointed under Part 9 of the Education Act 1989the intervention in state schools section of the Education and Training Act 2020 to act in place of the Board of TrusteesSchool Board, the Commissioner.
-(Note: In relation to a dispute about the interpretation, application or operation of this agreement, the employer shall act, if the State Public Services Commissioner and/or the Secretary for Education acting under delegation so requires, together or in consultation with the State Public Services Commissioner and/or the Secretary for Education.) - (d) "Employee" means a Principal who is, or becomes or is seeking to become bound by this agreement under clauses 1.3 or 1.4. - (e) "Principal" shall mean an area school teacher who has been fully certificated or provisionally certificated or certificated subject to confirmation by the Teaching Council of Aotearoa New Zealand (Teaching Council) and who has been appointed to the position of Principal of an area school. - (f) "Area School" means a composite school that offers education to students in years 1 13. - (g) "Secondment" shall mean a period where a Principal is on secondment as Principal in another school or takes agreed leave without pay from their Employer, in order to undertake fixed term employment with a Specified Education Sector Agency. - (h) "Specified Education Sector Agency" means Te Mahau, Te Tāhuhu o te Mātauranga (the Ministry of Education), ERO, NZQA, and NZCER and the Teaching Council.
+- 1.8.1 The following definitions apply unless the agreement otherwise specifies: - (a) "Advertised" means advertised nationally. - (b) "Area School" means a composite school that offers education to students in years 1 to 13. - (c) "Association", means the Post Primary Teachers' Association and "Institute" means the New Zealand Educational Institute.
+"Unions" means both the Association and the Institute. - (d) "Employer" shall mean a School Board or where a Commissioner has been appointed under the Education and Training Act 2020 to act in place of the School Board, the Commissioner.
+(Note: In relation to a dispute about the interpretation, application or operation of this agreement, the employer shall act, if the Public Service Commissioner and/or the Secretary for Education acting under delegation so requires, together or in consultation with the Public Service Commissioner and/or the Secretary for Education.) - (e) "Employee" means a Principal who is, or becomes or is seeking to become bound by this agreement under clauses 1.3 or 1.4. - (f) "Principal" shall mean an area school teacher who has been fully certificated or provisionally certificated or certificated subject to confirmation by the Teaching Council of Aotearoa New Zealand (Teaching Council) and who has been appointed to the position of Principal of an area school. - (g) "Secondment" shall mean a period where a Principal takes agreed leave with or without pay from their employer, in order to undertake fixed term employment as a principal in another school or with a specified education sector agency. - (h) "Specified Education Sector Agency" means Te Mahau, Te Tāhuhu o te Mātauranga (the Ministry of Education), ERO, NZQA, and NZCER and the Teaching Council.